Safety alerts.

 RECOMMENDED PRECAUTIONS FOR PATIENTS:

 As always, we’re here to support you.
-Please contact Medtronic 24-Hour Technical Support at 1800-777-808 if your patient suspects unauthorised access has occurred or if they experience any adverse events or quality problems with their device.
+Please contact Medtronic 24-Hour Technical Support at 1800-777-808 if you suspect unauthorised access has occurred or if you experience any adverse events or quality problems with your device.

-We understand this may impact you and your patient’s experience and are here to support you.
+We understand this may impact your experience and are here to support you.
 Additional information can be found at www.medtronic.com/security.

 The best step your patient can take now to eliminate their individual risk of unintended delivery of insulin is to permanently turn off the Remote Bolus feature on their pump.
 We will continue to actively monitor the situation and are committed to sharing relevant information or actions with you and your patients in the future.